• About

 Berlin’s East Side Gallery (on the largest remaining section of the Berlin Wall) was meant to be seen hurtling past it from the roof of an open-top bus.
 So get your walking boots on and see how many must-do sights you can power past.

-This was the precise conclusion we came to at the start of last summer’s trip.
-Yes, it’s a big ole planet, and tempting though it is to attempt to ratchet up as many cities in one epic trip as possible, we all need to stop and smell the flowers every now and then.
+This was our precise conclusion at the start of last summer’s trip.
+Yes, it’s a big ole planet, and it is tempting to attempt to ratchet up as many cities in one epic trip as possible, but we all need to stop and smell the flowers occasionally.

 Having a Coffee in a Grand Station Cafe – Just to Tick a City Off